 Some tips which might assist in increasing your safety in the kitchen:

-- Purchase fresh vegetables in pre-cut packs and ask butchers to cut meat to your requirements.
+- Purchase fresh vegetables in pre-cut packs and ask butchers to cut meat to your requirements to reduce the need to use knives.

-- Consider using a microwave instead of a stove or oven, as they automatically turn off after cooking has ended, lessoning the chance of a physical burn or a fire.
+- Consider using a microwave instead of a stove or oven, as they automatically turn off after cooking has ended, reducing the chance of a physical burn or a fire.

 - Consider using an electric steamer for rice and/or a slow cooker for the preparation of other meals.